 Addressing nutritional deficiencies is also part of the recovery process.
 Not only does this help to restore the body in terms of physiological health, but mainly from a mental health perspective.
 Nutrition plays a vital role in influencing neurotransmitter concentrations and pathways in the brain and the gut, which has significant implications for improved mental health.

-Those suffering from opioid use disorder often have significantly compromised gastrointestinal (GI) functioning.
+Those suffering from an opioid addiction often have significantly compromised gastrointestinal (GI) functioning.
 This further impedes psychological health because the gut actually synthesizes several neurotransmitters.
 Sufficient nutrition in conjunction with the above-noted therapies helps promote healing via the gut/brain axis, which has been noted to have favorable effects regarding recovery.

 Waismann Method’s attention to nutritional deficiencies is also part of the healing process.
 Not only does this help to restore the body in terms of physiological health, but mainly from a mental health perspective.
 Nutrition plays a vital role in influencing neurotransmitter concentrations and pathways in the brain and the gut, having significant implications for improved overall physical health, strength, and mental being.